-Allowance" (MRA), which was ultimately enacted into law (2 U.S.C.
+In the 104th Congress the Committee on House Administration promulgated an order abolishing separate allowances for Clerk Hire, Official Expenses, and Official Mail, in favor of a single "Members' Representational Allowance" (MRA), which was ultimately enacted into law (2 U.S.C.
 57b).
 The MRA is provided for the employment of staff in the Member's Washington and district offices, official expenses incurred by the Member, and the postage expenses of first, third, and fourth class frankable mail.

 Until January 1, 1988, the maximum salary for staff members was the rate of basic pay authorized for Level V of the Executive Schedule (by order of the Committee on House Administration, Mar.
 21, 1977, p.
 8227).
 Under section 311 of the Legislative Branch Appropriations Act, 1988, as contained in section 101(i) of Public Law 100-202 (2 U.S.C.
 60a-2a), the maximum salary for staff members is set by pay order of the Speaker.

-A Member may not employ a relative on his MRA (5 U.S.C.
+A Member may not employ a relative on an MRA (5 U.S.C.
 3110).
 The Code of Official Conduct also precludes certain hiring practices of Members (see § 1095, infra).

 Until the 103d Congress, a Member could employ a "Lyndon Baines Johnson Congressional Intern" for a maximum of two months at not to exceed \$1,160 per month.
 Such internships were available for college students and secondary or postsecondary school teachers (H. Res.
 420, 93d Cong., Sept.
 18, 1973, p.
 30186).
-Any paid internship is now funded through the MRA.
+Any paid internship is now funded through the MRA

-The statutes provide for continuation of the pay of clerical assistants to a Member upon his or her death or resignation, until a successor is elected to fill the vacancy, and such clerical assistants perform their duties under the direction of the Clerk of the House (2 U.S.C.
+The statutes provide for continuation of the pay of clerical assistants to a Member upon death or resignation, until a successor is elected to fill the vacancy, and such clerical assistants perform their duties under the direction of the Clerk of the House (2 U.S.C.
 92a-92d).
 Upon the explusion of a Member in the 96th Congress, the House by resolution extended those provisions to any termination of service by a Member during the term of office (H. Res.
 804, Oct.
 2, 1980, p.
 28978).